 I’ve got many different accounts configured in Outlook.
 When I create a new message, I often tend to forget to change my account upon sending and end up sending it with the wrong account.

 Is it possible to force me to select an account when sending a message?

-In Outlook 2010, Outlook 2013 and Outlook 2016, there is a native way to force you to select an account when sending out a new message.
+In Outlook, there is a native way to force you to select an account when sending out a new message.
 However, this option must be set via the Registry.

-For previous versions of Outlook, there are several workaround and add-ins available to achieve the same thing.
-These methods also work for replies and forwards in all versions of Outlook.
+There are also several workaround and add-ins available to achieve the same thing.
+These methods will also work for replies and forwards.

-By default, Outlook 2010, Outlook 2013 and Outlook 2016 will automatically select the sending account based on the currently selected folder.
+By default, Outlook automatically selects the sending account based on the mailbox of the currently selected folder.

 For instance, when you are in a mailbox folder belonging to your second account, a new message will be created with the From address of your second account.

 This could lead to mistakes when you’ve been reading up in your second account and then want to send a message with your primary account.